douglasmitsue/data-lake-security/README.md

 ## Principal
 A principal is a user, host, or service that is part of a given domain.
 Refers to users with **user principals**, and principals relating to services such as **service principals**.
-UPNs - User Principal Names - representam usuários comuns.
+#item - UPNs - User Principal Names - representam usuários comuns.
-SPNs - Service Principal Names - logins required to run Hadoop services or background processes(HDFS and YARN)
+#item - SPNs - Service Principal Names - logins required to run Hadoop services or background processes(HDFS and YARN)

+## Ticket
+When a user wants to authenticate against a Kerberos supported cluster, the administration server generates a ticket.
+This ticket contains information such as the user's name, the primary service, the customer's IP address, and a record timestamp.

 ## Configuring Kerberos